Misinformation On The Internet

 Why is it that we have access to more information than ever before, but people seem to be less informed than ever?
 Wasn’t the internet supposed to make us smarter?
 People have been asking these questions for years, with renewed intensity since 2020.

-One way information spreads is through incidental news exposure, which is when people stumble across news online when they aren’t actively seeking it.
-There was hope that incidental news exposure might contribute to closing information gaps.
-And while it does offer learning opportunities and can expose users to a variety of perspectives, some are unlikely to see and read news stories online.
-In her 2020 article, communication researcher Anna Sophie Kümpel proposed this is because a Matthew Effect exists in social media news use.
+Incidental news exposure: when people stumble across news online when they aren’t actively seeking it.
+While incidental news exposure does offer learning opportunities and can expose users to a variety of perspectives, some are unlikely to see and read news stories online.

-The probability of seeing news on social media mainly comes down to the choices that users and platforms like Facebook make about their feeds.
+The probability of seeing news on social media mainly comes down to the choices users and platforms make about their feeds.

-We can influence what content appears in our feeds to some extent by following journalists and subscribing to news providers.
+We can influence what content appears in our feeds by following and subscribing to credible sources like journalists and news providers.
 However, platforms still have the final say over what content we see and when.

 A 2017 analysis of publicly available Facebook documents revealed nine "algorithmic values" that guided what appeared in a user's feed.
 The most influential criteria were friends, interests, and prior content engagement.
 The implication was that assumed personal interest was at the core of people’s feeds, not journalistic relevance or public interest.

-What Makes People Click on News Stories on Social Media?
+Why Do People Click on News on Social Media?

-When it comes to people engaging with news posts, the reasons vary.
-Some may be inspired to read a story simply because it's published by NBC or another favourite news provider.
+The reasons for people engaging with news posts vary.
+Some may be inspired to read a story simply because it's published by a favourite news provider.
 Others might be inclined to learn more if the content seems interesting or relevant to them.

 According to data from several studies, recommendations from friends boost the likelihood that users will engage with news content.
-(This could take the form of a friend sharing a post or tagging a user in the comments.)
+(This could be a friend sharing a post or tagging a user in the comments.)

 Should We Be Worried About Misinformation?

-In closing, misinformation is not a new issue.
+Misinformation is not a new issue.
 However, social media serves as a powder keg for the spread of faulty and harmful information.
-Here are a few steps we can take to ensure this doesn’t happen:

 Study Objective & Methods